-Nissan board fires chairman Carlos Ghosn - NHK
+Nissan votes unanimously to fire Chairman Ghosn, ending two decade reign

 With Ghosn and Kelly still in detention, neither of the men were able to vote or defend themselves at the meeting.

-Renault has refrained from firing Ghosn as chairman and CEO, although he remains in detention along with Kelly, whom Nissan also accuses of financial misconduct.
+Renault has refrained from firing Ghosn as chairman and CEO.

 But Mitsubishi Motors plans to remove Ghosn from his post of chairman at a board meeting next week.